 Chinese long beans (tua fugk yaew) also known as known as the yard-long bean, bora, long-podded cowpea, asparagus bean, pea bean, or snake bean.
 In China, you'd see this bean quickly stir-fried Sichuan style with red chilies, Sichuan peppercorns, and sesame oil.
 The Thais make it similarly but also add it to other dishes, such as green papaya salad.
-Watch this episode (right) of Luke Nguyen learning to cook up this Thai classic in Chiang Mai.
+Getting hungry yet?
+Watch Anthony Bourdain eating drunken noodles in Bangkok on his show Parts Unknown (below).

 Chinese Radish (hua chai tau or hua phak kat) Thais value this vegetable, believing that it aids digestion, cools the body and improves blood circulation.
 When raw, the flavor of mooli is cool, sharp and peppery, and the texture is crisp.
 Thais don’t often eat it this way, but the grated flesh is sometimes used to tenderize seafood.
 When the vegetable is cooked, the characteristic texture is retained, but the flavor becomes quite sweet.

 Long Eggplant (makhua yaew).
 This elongated variety is similar in appearance and flavor to Japanese long baby aubergines.
 However, the Thai ones are usually pale green, but can also be purple or white and are usually served grilled (broiled) or in green curries.